ciscoheat/superforms-web/src/routes/whats-new-v1/+page.md

 return { form1, form2 };
 ```

-If you're having multiple forms without `use:enhance`, an id can be specified in the options, or in a hidden form field called `__superform_id`.
+Multiple forms without `use:enhance` works as well, but an id must be manually specified, either as an option, or in a hidden form field called `__superform_id`.

 For extra safety, a warning will be emitted if identical id's are detected.